- Article I: Waiver of Liability

 INCOMPLETE REPLATS THAT DO NOT MEET ALL OF THE ABOVE REQUIREMENTS WILL NOT BE ACCEPTED FOR CONSIDERATION BY THE DISTRICT.

-14.2 Notwithstanding the provisions of Section 14.1 above, no permit shall be required for the following:
+14.2 Notwithstanding the provisions of Section 14.1 above, but subject to the District’s right to require a permit in any case that it reasonably deems necessary, no permit shall be required for the following:

-(a) Open decks or porches (including screened-in porches) added to existing structures;
+(b) Open decks or porches (including screened-in porches) added to an existing Dwelling Unit or Guest House;

 (f) Storage buildings, not to exceed 144 square feet;